JonathanBowker/brand-guidelines-schema/README.md

 - **Positioning**: How the brand wants to be perceived in the market.

 ### 2. **Visual Identity**
 Visual Identity covers all aspects of how the brand looks across different platforms, including **logos, color palettes, typography**, and **imagery styles**.
-This ensures visual consistency and recognizability across all touchpoints.
+This ensures visual consistency and recognisability across all touchpoints.

 - **Logos**: Guidelines for using primary, secondary, and monochrome logos.
 - **Colors**: Approved color palettes with hex codes, RGB values, and usage contexts.